 b.
-There are currently no NPDES-permitted facilities in the Walton Creek watershed.
-Future WWTPs must meet the applicable in-stream water quality criteria for pathogens at the point of discharge.
+There are currently no NPDES-permitted WWTPs in the Patrick Creek watershed.
+Future WWTPs must meet the applicable instream water quality criteria for pathogens at the point of discharge.

 c.
-Future MS4 areas and other NPDES stormwater sources would be required to demonstrate consistency with the assumptions and requirements of this TMDL through implementation and maintenance of BMPs on a case-by-case basis.
+Future MS4 areas and other NPDES stormwater sources will be required to demonstrate consistency with the assumptions and requirements of this TMDL through implementation and maintenance of BMPs on a case-by-case basis.

 d.
 The objective for leaking collection systems is a WLA of zero.
 It is recognized, however, that a WLA of 0 colonies/day may not be practical.
-For these sources, the WLA is interpreted to mean a reduction in E. coli loading to the maximum extent practical, consistent with the requirement that these sources not contribute to a violation of the water quality criteria for E. coli.

-e.
-TMDL was established using the single sample maximum criterion of 298 colonies/100 ml.
+For these sources, the WLA is interpreted to mean a reduction in E. coli loading to the maximum extent practical, consistent with the requirement that these sources not contribute to a violation of the water quality criteria for E. coli. e.
+TMDL was established using the single sample criterion of 298 colonies/100 ml.